idwpan/full-system-backup/README.md

 4. Run the program from terminal -using the name you chose to compile it with-.
 It'll create a configuration file in the ~/.config with the name sys_backup.
-Configure it to your needs and prefrences -all instructions are written there.
+Configure it to your needs and prefrences -all instructions are written there-.
 Then make sure that the storage device is mounted, run the program one more time,
 it should execute and do all the cleaning process, create a backup directory
 in storage device then backup it'll all your system there.